Edmilson (footballer, born 1997)

 Edmilson de Paula Santos Filho (born 19 April 1997), simply known as Edmilson, is a Brazilian professional footballer who plays as a forward for Kazakhstan Premier League club Kairat.

 He spent his early senior career in Portugal, and was the joint top scorer in 2022–23 as Länk Vilaverdense won promotion from Liga 3.
 He then moved to Celje, winning the Slovenian PrvaLiga and the Slovenian Football Cup in his respective seasons.

 Career

 Early career

-Born in Mogi das Cruzes in São Paulo state, Edmilson scored 12 goals in as many games for Marco in the Porto Football Association's premier district league, leading to a transfer to Vilaverdense of the third-tier Campeonato de Portugal in January 2021.
+Born in Mogi das Cruzes in São Paulo state, Edmilson scored 12 goals in as many games for A.D.
+Marco 09 in the Porto Football Association's premier district league, leading to a transfer to Vilaverdense FC of the third-tier Campeonato de Portugal in January 2021.
 His first full season with the team from Vila Verde saw them promoted to Liga 3.
 In 2022–23, he was the league's joint second top scorer with 12 goals from 26 games, adding another on 21 May 2023 in a 2–1 home win over S.C.
 Braga B in a successful playoff campaign.